 \subsection{Why \textit{DBP} Fails: Theoretical Vulnerability to Adaptive Attacks}

-\textit{DBP}'s robustness is primarily attributed to its ability to project the purified $\hat{\vx}(0)$ onto the natural manifold~\cite{diffpure,densepure,kang2024diffattack}, a property relied upon by both empirical and certified defenses.
-This foundational assumption—rooted in the inherent behavior of the purification process—has thus far remained unchallenged.
-In fact, the most advanced attacks have been explicitly tailored to exploit or circumvent it: \textbf{DiffAttack}~\cite{kang2024diffattack} introduces suboptimal per-step losses to perturb the purification path (see~\S\ref{sec:exp}), while \textbf{DiffHammer}~\cite{diffhammer} constrains its optimization to feasible paths that evade detection by the \textit{DBP} process itself. \textit{DBP} is often justified through its marginal consistency: since $\boldsymbol{s}_\theta\!\!\approx\!\!\nabla\log p_t$, $\{\vx(t)\}_{t \in\!
+\textit{DBP}'s robustness is primarily attributed to its ability to project the purified $\hat{\vx}(0)$ onto the natural manifold~\cite{diffpure,densepure,kang2024diffattack}.
+This foundational assumption—rooted in the inherent behavior of the purification process—has remained unchallenged.
+In fact, the most advanced attacks have been explicitly tailored to exploit or circumvent it: \textbf{DiffAttack}~\cite{kang2024diffattack} introduces suboptimal per-step losses to perturb the purification trajectory (see~\S\ref{sec:exp}), while \textbf{DiffHammer}~\cite{diffhammer} constrains its optimization to feasible paths that evade detection by the \textit{DBP} process itself. \textit{DBP} is often justified through its marginal consistency: since $\boldsymbol{s}_\theta\!\!\approx\!\!\nabla\log p_t$, $\{\vx(t)\}_{t \in\!
 [0, 1]}$ and $\{{\hat{\vx}}(t)\}_{t \in\!
 [0, 1]}$ follow the same marginals~\citep{anderson1982reverse}, yielding $\hat{\vx}(0) \sim p$.
-Specifically,~\citet{densepure} show that:

-where $p$ is the density of the natural data distribution and $\alpha(t^*)$ is the variance schedule at time $t^*$.
+Specifically,~\citet{densepure} show that: where $p$ is the density of the natural data distribution and $\alpha(t^*)$ is the variance schedule at time $t^*$.
 Thus, \textit{DBP} is expected to reject adversarial examples by construction: the probability of producing any $\hat{\vx}(0)$ that is both adversarial and lies off-manifold is exponentially suppressed by the score model.
 However, this reasoning assumes the reverse process remains faithful to $p$.
 In practice, the score function $\boldsymbol{s}_\theta$ is itself an ML model—differentiable and susceptible to adversarial manipulation.
 Our key insight is that traditional gradient-based attacks, when backpropagated through \textit{DBP}, do not simply bypass the purifier—they implicitly target it, steering the score model to generate samples from an adversarial distribution.
 This challenges the assumptions underlying prior attack strategies, many of which distort gradients or constrain optimization in ways that ignore the score model's vulnerability, undermining their own effectiveness.
 Below, we formally characterize this vulnerability.